MoMA Studio: Beyond the Cut-Out

 Open Wednesday through Monday, 1:00–5:00 p.m.; Friday, 1:00–8:00 p.m.

-Organized in conjunction with the exhibition Henri Matisse: The Cut-Outs, MoMA Studio: Beyond the Cut-Out is a creative and social space that takes the cut-out as a starting point from which to consider Matisse’s lasting influence on contemporary art and culture.
-Through a variety of artist-led programs and interactive projects, visitors of all ages have the opportunity to explore how the innovative technique of the cut-out emerges across different mediums and relates to themes including the decorative, the evolution of an artwork, and the boundary between abstraction and figuration.
+Presented in conjunction with the exhibition Henri Matisse: The Cut-Outs, MoMA Studio: Beyond the Cut-Out is a creative and social space that takes the cut-out as a starting point from which to consider Matisse’s lasting influence on contemporary art and culture.
+Through a variety of artist-led programs and interactive projects, visitors of all ages have the opportunity to explore how the innovative technique of the cut-out emerges across different mediums and relates to themes including the decorative, the evolving nature of an artwork, and the boundary between abstraction and figuration.
 The space has been conceived in collaboration with artists Carlos Amorales, Sarah Crowner, Arturo Herrera, Amy Jacobs of Dieu Donné, and Elaine Reichek.

 Free and open to all ages.
 Children must be accompanied by an adult.

 MoMA Studio is made possible by a partnership with Volkswagen of America.

 Artist Carlos Amorales draws on his Liquid Archive—a digital database of original graphics that the artist initiated in 1999 and has since used as source imagery for his work across mediums—to create a collection of 400 stamps depicting forms ranging from humans and animals to geometric shapes.
 Visitors are invited to use these stamps as the basis of a collective mural, which will evolve throughout the duration of MoMA Studio as visitors add marks to the wall and make choices regarding the composition and interaction of images.